herotechcourse/kotlin-racingcar-precourse/README.md

      - `simulateRace(Cars: List<Car>, rounds: Int)`: This function proceeds with the rounds and prints the process of the race.
      - `determineWinners(cars: List<Car>): List<Car>`: This function determines the winner of the race and returns it as a List
    - **Reasoning**: The user needs to see the progress of each rounds and they are represented with a '-' character.
 At the end of the race, the winner is printed out.

+### 4. **Error Handling**
+   - **Goal**: Throw error when user enters invalid input
+   - **Function to Implement**:
+     - IllegalArgumentException when at invalid input
+   - **Reasoning**: Input validation ensures the program behaves predictably and prevents unexpected crashes.
+Throwing IllegalArgumentException helps notify the user early when inputs like empty names, overly long names, or non-numeric rounds are entered.

+### 5. **Refactoring**
+   - **Goal**: Refactor used Classes and function within the program
+   - **Reasoning**: Good code often means good readability.
+In order to increase readability of the code, separating some functions and classes can be a good idea.
+Trying to reduce too much raw code in main function can also be helpful.
 ---

 ## Implementation Progress